The ‘Summer Slide’ – Keeping up Reading

 4. Perhaps you would like to help your child with Irish but lack confidence in your own ability.
 Using ‘Duolingo’ you and your child can work together and master the language.
 We hope to do this as a whole school in September, so why not start now!

-- We hope that the weather is wonderful over the summer, however if there is a rainy afternoon and your child is at a loose end, please check out the web mixes of useful links this website.
-You will find these useful links in the menu on the left of this page.
-Click HERE for example for a webmix of activities for the children from the Junior classes.
+- We hope that the weather is wonderful over the summer, however if there is a rainy afternoon and your child is at a loose end, please encourage them to read.